Ranking and reviewing all of the Barebells Protein Bars I can get my hands on to find the best and worst flavors!

 So, if you want better textures and a more fulfilling bar, get the Peanut Butter; if you want something more dense and rich in terms of flavor, get Salty Peanut.
 Other than that, they’re reasonably close to one another; I think either will satisfy those who enjoy peanut-based flavored treats.

-I bit into this without fully reading the package, and I thought it tasted like a form of vanilla, but after reading it and chewing through, I guess it’s actually more of a white chocolate-like flavor, or some combo of the two.
+I bit into this without fully reading the package, and I thought it tasted like a form of vanilla.
+However, after reading the label and chewing on it, I realized it’s actually more of a white chocolate-like flavor, or a combination of the two.
 Also, it does say almond, but… where?
 There’s no nutty taste here that I could find!

 To me, it has a little bit of an artificial protein bar taste, while also sporting some mix of vanilla and white chocolate.
 It’s not too sweet and frankly, comes out too mild in my opinion.
 There is also the issue of its composition, which, instead of a good portion of crispy rice pieces on top, throws you a too little amount of unnoticeable almond slices.
 It’s disappointing in a way, and what you end up getting overall is mostly a too lightly sweet vanilla-based bar.
 Still, not bad, but could be so much better!